Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 ```

 When Python is run under `gdb`, several Python integration commands will be
-available, such commands start with the `py-` prefix.
-For instance, the `py-bt`
+available; such commands start with the `py-` prefix.
+For instance, `py-bt`
-allows to obtain a Python interpreter backtrace whenever the debugger hits a native
+lets you obtain a Python interpreter backtrace whenever the debugger hits a native
-frame, this allows to improve the tracking of execution between Python and native
+frame, which helps track execution between Python and native
 frames[^1].

 For more information about `gdb` and `lldb` commands, we encourage reading